global view constructed of white lines

 Coping with a Glioblastoma Diagnosis

-As a specialist in palliative medicine, her objective is to create an open and safe environment where patients can engage in meaningful conversations and candid dialogue with their loved ones.
-Her goal is for patients to cherish and create new memories while maximizing their time.
-Furthermore, Dr. Sharma strives to align treatment with patient goals and provide comprehensive care, which encompasses thorough symptom assessment and management, as well as support for the patient’s family and friends.
+With the objective to create an open and safe environment where patients can engage in meaningful conversations, PNI experts try to facilitate candid dialogue between patients and their loved ones.
+The goal is for patients to cherish and create new memories while maximizing their time.
+Furthermore, the doctors strive to align treatment with patient goals and provide comprehensive care, which encompasses thorough symptom assessment and management, as well as support for the patient’s family and friends.

 Clinical Trials and Research for Glioblastoma

-Dr. Kesari has significantly advanced research and treatment for glioblastoma by developing methods that target and destroy cancer cells.
-Currently, there are several active clinical trials being conducted at Saint John’s Cancer Institute and Pacific Neuroscience Institute.
+Our team has significantly advanced research and treatment for glioblastoma by developing methods that target and destroy cancer cells.
+Clinical trials are conducted at Saint John’s Cancer Institute and Pacific Neuroscience Institute.
 These are new treatment approaches for those who are newly diagnosed with glioblastoma, and those who have recurrent disease.

 The Cancer Moonshot